build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 ---
 title: "Data Lake vs Data Warehouse vs Databases: Which Meets Your Storage Needs?"
-description: Databases, Data warehouses, and Data Lakes all have different purposes and use-cases, but understanding those differences isn't always easy.
-Here's a quick guide to help you navigate the sometimes-confusing world of cloud storage.
+description: "Databases, Data warehouses, and Data Lakes all have different purposes and use-cases, but understanding those differences isn't always easy.
+Here's a quick guide to help you navigate the sometimes-confusing world of cloud storage."
 tags:
   - databases
   - data warehouse